zephraph/notes/Recurse/Log/Day 3.md

 ---

-As a little diversion, I
+As a little diversion, I also wanted to setup [delta](https://github.com/dandavison/delta) for some better diffs.